espressif/vscode-esp-idf-extension/docs/tutorial/nvs_partition_editor.md

 # NVS Partition editor

 The **ESP-IDF: Open NVS Partition Editor** allows the user to create a NVS partition binary file based on key-value pairs in CSV file.
-The resulting binary file is compatible with NVS architecture defined in [ESP_IDF Non Volatile Storage](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/nvs_flash.html).
+The resulting binary file is compatible with NVS architecture defined in [ESP-IDF Non Volatile Storage](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/nvs_flash.html).

 The expected CSV format is: